JEBailey/sling-resourcelocator/README.md

 # Resource Locator Utility

-Resource Locator Utility for Apache Sling
+* Resource Locator Utility for Apache Sling

-Fluent interface for filtering of a resource tree.
+* Fluent interface for filtering of a resource tree.
+* Predefined predicates for Resources and Properties

 Example of a traversal using a callback to print out located